 Asia Wealth Group Holdings Limited (the "Parent Company") was incorporated in the British Virgin Islands on 7 October 2010 under the BVI Business Companies Act, 2004.
 The liability of the shareholders is limited by shares.
-The Parent Company maintains its registered office in the British Virgin Islands and its financial records and statements are maintained and presented in U.S. Dollars, rounded to the nearest dollar.
-The financial statements were authorised for issue by the Board of Directors on 31 July 2017.
+The Parent Company maintains its registered office in the British Virgin Islands.
+The financial statements were authorised for issue by the Board of Directors on 31 July 2018.